TotalVerb/MathEnrichment/README.md

-# Grade 4 Olympic Math curriculum
+# Mathematics Enrichment

 This curriculum covers in detail Logic, Probability, Geometry, Sequences, and Number Theory.
-It was developed for the Grand River Chinese School interest course in mathematics, at the Grade 4 level.
+Most of it was developed for the Grand River Chinese School interest course in mathematics, at the Grade 4 level, but some of the content is appropriate for a more advanced audience.

 ## Subjects

 ### Diagnostic

-This subject covers more advanced material, perhaps so advanced that it is not normally taught to fourth graders.
-This material may be suitable for a more advanced audience, or for particularly advanced fourth graders.
+This folder contains more advanced material, perhaps so advanced that it is not normally taught to fourth graders.
+This material may be suitable for a more advanced audience.

+#### Digit sums

+This subject covers an interesting subject that comes up often when looking at whole numbers in base 10: the sum of the digits.
+Currently contains two lessons, both interactive notebooks, but both incomplete.

+#### Operations

+This subject is planned to be a gentle introduction to analysis, covering basic concepts such as rational exponents at a non-rigorous level but also introducing some rigorous concepts.
+It currently contains only one worksheet (with answers) on numbers and operations.
+It is aimed at about the Grade 6 level.

+#### Proof

+This subject is planned to introduce techniques for mathematical proof, and is aimed at the high school level.
+It currently contains only one worksheet on proof by cases.

 ### Functions